HolyBlackCat/rcoro/README.md

 ```
 </p></details>

-We used a modified fibonacci example from the beginning, with named yield points.
+I used a modified fibonacci example from the beginning, with named yield points.
 ```cpp
 0         // `.finish_reason() == 0`, aka `not_finished`.
 "in_loop" // `.yield_point_name()` for the second `RC_YIELD` in the code.